arunvel1988/openshift101/workshop/all-in-one/README.md

 ![Fork](https://raw.githubusercontent.com/IBM/openshift101/skills-network/workshop/.gitbook/assets/fork.png)

-Now that I have forked the repo under my repo I have full admin priviledges.
+Now that I have forked the repo under my repo I have full admin privileges.
 As you can see I now have a settings button that I can change the repo settings with.

 ![Forked Repo](https://raw.githubusercontent.com/IBM/openshift101/skills-network/workshop/.gitbook/assets/forked-repo.png)

 We will come back to this page in a moment.
 Lets change our git source to our repo.

-From our openshift dashboard for our project.
+From our OpenShift dashboard for our project.
 Select `Builds`

 ![Build](https://raw.githubusercontent.com/IBM/openshift101/skills-network/workshop/.gitbook/assets/nodejs-build-config.png)